1. The atmosphere is the envelope of_____________.

 Explanation: Common on windward side of mountains.

-90. Convectional rainfall is common in:
+90. Convectional rainfall is common in_____________.

 A) Polar regions